 Child maintenance is periodically-paid financial support for a child whose parents have parted ways.
 It is received by the parent who cares for the child on a daily basis from the other parent.
 The money goes towards the daily living costs of the child.

-What many people are unaware of is that when the Government introduced the Child Support Agency (CSA) in the early ‘90s the Courts lost their powers to deal with maintenance for children.
-This meant that child maintenance was no longer a case for the divorce courts or for lawyers.
+What many people are unaware of is that when the government introduced the Child Support Agency (CSA) in the early ‘90s the courts lost their powers to deal with maintenance for children.
+This meant that child maintenance was no longer a case for the divorce courts or for lawyers, unless the parties invited the court by agreement to order an agreed sum of child maintenance as part of a financial order.

 From this point until 2008, the only option was to arrange child maintenance through the CSA.
-However, there is now the extra option of coming to a private agreement without involving the CSA.
+However, there is now the extra option of coming to a private agreement without involving the CSA, or the Child Maintenance Service, another statutory service dealing with child maintenance.

 So the options are: